-The Galaxy S22 certainly makes an impressive case now that we've fully reviewed Samsung's phone.
-Besides a brighter display and a new chipset, the latest Galaxy S mode boasts much improved cameras, particularly the telephoto lens.
-That's a key improvement, as a dedicated telephoto lens is something the iPhone 13 simply doesn't have.
+The Galaxy S22 certainly makes an impressive case for being crowned the better phone.
+Besides a brighter display and a new chipset, the current Galaxy S entry-level device boasts much improved cameras, particularly the telephoto lens.
+That's a key improvement, as a dedicated telephoto lens is something the iPhone 13 simply doesn't offer.

 But the list of features missing from the iPhone 13 is a pretty short one.
-This phone features the best performing mobile silicon that we've tested, along with some pretty impressive cameras in its own right.
-Plus, Apple paid special attention to battery life for the entire iPhone 13 lineup, and this model reaps the benefits.
+This phone is powered by a terrific chipset that's only beaten by the newer Apple silicon found in the iPhone 14 Pro models.
+And even though the iPhone 13 is a year old, its cameras still impress.
+Best of all, Apple paid special attention to battery life for the entire iPhone 13 lineup, and this model reaps the benefits.

 Samsung Galaxy S22 vs. iPhone 13 specs

 |Row 0 - Cell 0||Samsung Galaxy S22||iPhone 13|

 |Screen size||6.1 inches (2340 x 1080)||6.1 inches (2532 x 1170)|

 |Refresh rate||48Hz-120Hz adaptive||60Hz|

 |CPU||Snapdragon 8 Gen 1 (US); Exynos 2200 (K)||A15 Bionic|

 |Storage||128GB, 256GB||128GB, 256GB, 512GB|